 Areas of Specialty

 Much of mental health is stigmatized or misunderstood in our society.
-My hope is that ongoing education and discussion will help bring the reality of some of these conditions to light.
-Areas that I specialize in are:
+Our hope is that ongoing education and discussion will help bring the reality of some of these conditions to light.
+Areas that we may specialize in are:

-My primary modes of treatment include dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), motivational interviewing, and other evidence-based approaches.
-I tailor my approach depending on your individual needs and strengths, oftentimes combining the best elements of each method.
+Some of our primary modes of treatment include dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), internal family systems, and other evidence-based approaches.
+We tailor the approach depending on your individual needs and strengths, oftentimes combining the best elements of each method.
+Our different providers offer individual experiences and strengths.

 All people experience anxiety, but if the anxiety is so strong or persistent that it’s interfering with quality of life, counseling can help.
 Common symptoms of anxiety include ongoing worry, trouble concentrating, sleep disturbance, muscle tension, restlessness, and fatigue.
 Some people may also experience panic attacks.